volkmaster/circular-timer-progress-bar/README.md

-# timer_progress
+# Timer Progress
-Circular Timer Progress Bar
+Circular timer progress bar based on SVG.
+Implemented using native JavaScript.
+All web browsers are supported.